 The Cuisinart CMW-100 is a smaller microwave that promises plenty of usability like the best microwave on the market today – and an alternate model (the CMW-200) with a built-in convection oven for more direct cooking tasks.
 Let’s see how it fared over the leading LG microwaves, as well as for users and reviews!
-Also have a look at our list of the best countertop microwave ovens to buy in 2019.
+Also, take a look at our list of the best countertop microwave ovens to buy in 2019.

 This Cuisinart model has 1 cubic foot of space and 1,000 watts of power, so it’s better suited for smaller microwave tasks that don’t need much heat.
 The turntable is 12 inches – but it’s the rest of the inside that’s interesting, with a stainless steel interior that’s unusual to see in a microwave.
 Programming comes with 10 power levels, eight presets, and two defrost functions, but not any sensor heating to speak of.
 It does have a handle.
 But even with all these features, it’s not a great over-the-range- convection microwave.

 - Stylish and compact design